sudopotito/geo_extension/README.md

 ## Overview

-**Geo Extension** is a lightweight **Frappe app** that enhances the default Geo module by improving how users encode and manage address information.
+**Geo Extension** is a lightweight **Frappe app** that enhances the frappe Geo module by improving how users encode and manage address information.
 It extends the **Address Doctype** to make primary address keys (like _State, City, and County_) filterable and interactive — turning tedious address input into a smooth, guided process.

 With country-specific manifests and hierarchical data levels, users can select from real administrative divisions instead of typing free-form text, drastically reducing data entry errors.